 My job market paper is the first to comprehensively evaluate the efficiency and reallocative impacts of policy counterfactuals under the Sustainable Groundwater Management Act, using restricted-access farm-level data.

-Originally from Singapore, I am trilingual and hold a Bachelor’s degree in Economics from the National University of Singapore, as well as a Master’s degree in Economics from the University of California, Santa Barbara.
+Originally from Singapore, I hold a Bachelor’s degree in Economics from the National University of Singapore, as well as a Master’s degree in Economics from the University of California, Santa Barbara.
 Before starting my Ph.D. program, I worked as a research analyst at the Global Policy Lab at the University of California, Berkeley, under the guidance of Professor Solomon Hsiang.

 Email: sandysum@ucsb.edu